fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 - Usermame = icingaweb2
 - Password = icingaweb2

-You should see a positive feedback, saying that the configuration bas been successfully validated.
+You should see a positive feedback (configuration bas been successfully validated).
+If errors occur, check on typos.
 ![Icinga Web 2 Wizard](./img/biti-ipm-icinga-installation-wizard-6.png)

-If you do not get this message but an error message, check if you have mistyped or are using different users/passwords than specified.

-Set the Icinga web 2 authentication backend name and click `Next`.
+Next, set up the Icinga web 2 authentication backend name and click `Next`.

 ![Icinga Web 2 Wizard](./img/biti-ipm-icinga-installation-wizard-7.png)